hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Update a DNS record to the specified domain with the given name, type and data.
+Update a DNS record to the specified domain with the given id, type and data.

 ###Examples
 Update a DNS domain `mydomain.com` record `A` for `www.mydomain.com` pointing to address 10.0.0.1: